evs-dev/SharePaint/README.md

 #### Saving a Painting

-To save a painting, press Enter to open the pause menu, select "`SAVE PIXELS`", and press enter.
-Then press CTRL+C to copy it to your clipboard (this doesn't work on mobile devices).
-You can now insert this into a URL to share (https://evs-dev.github.io/SharePaint?pixels=YOUR_PAINTING_HERE).
+To save a painting, open the pause menu (Enter or the small rectangular button on mobile), select "`SAVE PIXELS`", and press enter/X. The page will reload and the URL will be updated with your painting.
+You can now copy the URL to share.

 ### URL Parameters